kshptl/kshptl.github.io/README.md

-# Kush Patel
+I am a data scientist with a background in the pharmaceutical industry.
 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.

 ## **Projects**

 ### Covid-19 Quarantine Emissions Impact Model
 Created a chart to vizualize the impact on emissions from reduced mobility due to Covid-19 quarantine in the USA.
-Code can be found here.
+Code can be found [here](https://github.com/kshptl/covid-19-emissions).

 ### Patient Selection for Diabetes Drug Testing using EHR Data
 Built a machine learning model to identify diabetes patients that are likely to be treated with a novel diabetes drug, thereby ensuring effective reach out of the medical representatives to the corresponding physicians.
 Code can be found [here](https://github.com/kshptl/Patient-Selection-for-Diabetes-Drug-Testing-using-EHR-Data)